-Setting Up Your Computer with the VAIO Control Center
+Using the VAIO Control Center

 The VAIO Control Center utility allows you to access system information and to specify preferences for system behavior.

 To use the VAIO Control Center

 - 1 Click Start, All Programs, and VAIO Control Center. - 2 Select the desired control item and change the settings. - 3 Once finished, click OK.
 The setting of the desired item has been changed.